-This program covers the setup and operation of high-power lasers, including the approval of laser controlled areas (LCAs) and of qualified laser operators (QLOs) and system laser safety officers (SLSOs).
+This program covers the setup and operation of high-power lasers.
+It encompasses operation approval of laser controlled areas (LCAs) and approval of system laser safety officers (SLSOs) assigned to the LCAs.
+It also encompasses approval for two classes of laser workers: qualified laser operators (QLOs) and laser controlled area workers (LCA workers).
 It also covers the operation of low-power lasers.
 It applies to workers who use low-power lasers, operate high-power lasers, or may access labs where such lasers operate; their line management, supervisors, points of contact, and ESH coordinators; and laser lab program managers, SLSOs, the laser safety officer (LSO), associate laboratory directors (ALDs), and Occupational Health and Purchasing.

 Quick Start Summary [pdf]